More Freedom for Less Money

 But Texas’ population has boomed over the intervening years, so the overall incarceration rate has declined significantly.
 In 1999, Texas had 149,684 prisoners.
 But the state’s population back then was 20.4 million.
 By 2018, the state population was up to 28.7 million.
 Texas’ incarceration rate per 100,000 people was 734; in 2018, it was 505.
 That’s a 31 percent decline.
 Texas got a LOT bigger while our prison population actually declined.
 Crime declined too.

 Texans routinely “choose” a jail stay as a form of payment for their tickets, a choice that is costly to both taxpayers and drivers.
-Meanwhile jurisdictions that instead negotiate payments that people can afford actually collect more of the unpaid traffic ticket revenue than Texas Counties do relying heavily on warrant roundups and arrest.
-So we have a long way to go, but we’re happy to take a big first step.
+Meanwhile jurisdictions in other states that instead negotiate payments that people can afford actually collect more of the unpaid traffic ticket revenue than Texas Counties do relying heavily on warrant roundups and arrest.
+So we have a long way to go, but we’re happy to have taken a first step.